Tais993/Tais993/README.md

 You can find the exact project [here](https://hyperskill.org/projects/33?track=17).

 By making usage of a class named “Coffee", other classes could extend this and set the variables. \
-An (first) OOP project to be proud of, in my opinion.
+An (first) OOP project to be proud of, I would say.

 <div>
     <a href="https://github.com/Tais993/CoffeeMachine/">